nadig-google/cluster-director-mcp/README.md

 - `list_clusters`: List your clusters created using Cluster Director.
 - `get_cluster`: Get detailed about a single Cluster.
+- More to come soon....

 ## Context

-In addition to the tools above, a lot of value is provided through the bundled context instructions.
+In addition to the above tools, this AI Assistant has additional fine-tuned and detailed information about Cluster Director.